drivendataorg/cookiecutter-data-science/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reporting.
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+│                         generated with `pip freeze > requirements.txt`.
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported.
+├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
+│   ├── __init__.py    <- Makes src a Python module.
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data.
+│   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── features       <- Scripts to turn raw data into features for modeling.
+│   │   └── build_features.py
 │   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions.
 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│   └── visualization  <- Scripts to create exploratory and results oriented visualizations.
+│       └── visualize.py
 │
-└── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+└── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io.
 ```

 ## Contributing